Johnr24/tangentdesign_osc2midi/README.md

 - `tangent_to_midi.py`
 - `requirements.txt`

-### 2. Install Dependencies
+### 2. Install System Dependencies (macOS)

-Open the Terminal app on your Mac, navigate to the folder where you saved the files, and run the following command to install the necessary Python libraries:
+This application uses the **PortMidi** library to create a virtual MIDI device.
+You must install it first using Homebrew.

+In your Terminal, run: